Project Details View

 The MSI tab is used to configure the Windows Installer package generated base on the project.
 The General Properties group allows you to define the MSI installation context, the way the generated package behaves regarding the Programs and Features section of the Control Panel and if the PC should be restarted for the installation to complete.
 The Product Information group is used to define generic MSI package properties, such as the product name, manufacturer, language, etc. The Identification & Upgrade group is used to define the product GUID and upgrade GUID, if it is required.
 Within the Digital Signature group, it is possible to override the common package signing configuration for the selected project, if it is required.
 The Install Options part allows you to define the supported operating systems, the required Microsoft .NET Framework version and install mode.
 And the Summary Info part is responsible for defining summary information for the package.

 This configuration is stored between sessions and is used to complete the corresponding properties during an MSI package creation.
-For a detailed description of each option, refer to the Creating MSI Package section of this document.
+For a detailed description of each option, refer to the Creating an MSI Package section of this document.

 The App-V and MSIX/AppX tabs are available only for regular installation projects and are is used to configure the corresponding deployment packages output based on the project.